 What went wrong?

 Some mysteries are still not resolved in Ira.
-For example, there is a particular situation where an important character is being killed.
-Even without that person giving a hint on the people behind the murder, another character understands who the real culprits are.
-And is on a mission to take revenge against them.
+For example, there is a particular situation when an important character is being killed.
+Even without that person hinting on the people behind the murder, another character understands who the real culprits are.
+And he is on a mission to take revenge against them.
 I mean all of them involved in it!
 What?!
 How on earth did he reach that conclusion?

-Similarly, there are a few other unanswered questions that come to your mind.
+Similarly, a few other unanswered questions too come to your mind.
 Listing them one by one would give away some spoilers.
 So period.

-Editing was okay, but there is a particular scene when Gokul’s character is seen hiding near a church looking at a priest, who was speaking to kids.
+Editing was okay.
+But in a particular scene, Gokul’s character hides near a church looking at a priest, who was speaking to kids.
 No idea what was it’s relevance in the story line!

 The makeup for two female characters was not at all impressive.